OneSignal/OneSignal-Website-SDK/express_webpack/README.md

 **Note:**: make sure custom origins make sense with respect to the build and api environments set (e.g: you cannot use a `prod` api environment and expect a custom api origin to be used).

-**Ports:**
-The two environments will default to ports:
-   - BUILD: 4001
-   - API: 3001

 **Examples**:
 ```
 yarn build:dev-prod -b texas